uwplse/Casper/README.md

     $ docker run -t -i maazsaf/casper-ubuntu /bin/bash

-Once inside the Docker container, you will find a clone the Casper repository in the root directory.
+Once inside the Docker container, you will find a clone of this repository in the root directory.
 Pull the latest changes from git to bring the repository up to date.
+Build casper using ant as follows:

+    $ cd Casper/
+    $ ant

 Optionally, you may want to reset to one of the stable release commits:

     $ git reset --hard <commit hash or release tag>